leriivt/iqp-UWB-mmWave-audio-localization/Murata_AoA_Calibration/README.md

 To activate venv:
 `./~/venvs/AoA_calibration/Scripts/Activate.ps1`
->When trying to acitvate the venv you may get an error due to restricted Script exection.
+>When trying to acitvate the venv you may get an error due to restricted Script execution.
 If so, run the following and try activating again:
 >```bash
 >Set-ExecutionPolicy Unrestricted -Scope Process
 >```